 This program is designed to provide students with the essential skills to become a community health worker.
 The curriculum focuses on integration of the physical, emotional, and spiritual aspects of the individual while providing the philosophical foundation and technical skills required.
 Students will learn individual and community capacity by increasing health knowledge and self-sufficiency through outreach, education, informal counseling, social support and advocacy.
 Students are prepared for frontline community health work serving as liaisons between health/social services and the community.

-Students must earn a “C” or better in all courses in the program
+Students will meet at least once a week through Zoom for lecture and class discussion.
+Assignments will be on blackboard.
+Students must earn a “C” or better in all courses in the program.

 Community health workers (CHWs) are frontline public health workers who have a close understanding of the community they serve.
 This trusting relationship enables them to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.